daviddigital/event-finder/README.md

 ### Implement a backend

-Rather than quering the third party API directly, at a minimum set up a backend as a proxy so as to not expose API keys.
+Rather than querying the third party API directly, at a minimum set up a backend as a proxy so as to not expose API keys.

 As this is a quick demo project with free API keys this was not implemented.

-### Implement in memory cache
+#### Implement in memory cache

 Rather than fetching events every time from the external API, implement caching of event data at a location and date with a 15 minute expiry. e.g. using redis